 Annually on 8 March, thousands of events are held throughout the world to inspire women and celebrate women's achievements.
 A global web of rich and diverse local activity connects women from all around the world ranging from political rallies, business conferences, government activities and networking events through to local women's craft markets, theatrical performances, fashion parades and more.

-Resources on International Women’s Day
+Resources for schools on International Women’s Day

 There are a wide range of materials available to help schools celebrate International Women's Day.
-The United Nations Cyber School bus website contains material and lesson activities on International Women's Day.

 TES has produced a number of Ideas for International Women’s Day.